What Are the Best States to Form an LLC? (Our Top Picks!)

 How Do I File for an LLC Formation in Different States?

-If you're not sure where to start, it would be a good idea to at least make a list of all of your personal and business information before contacting any state formation agencies.
+If you're unsure where to start, it would be a good idea to at least make a list of your personal and business information before contacting any state formation agencies.

 Most states require personal information such as your name, address, and social security number for personal income tax purposes.

-It's also a good idea to get in touch with the secretary of state office in the state where you want to form your limited liability company so that they can inform you about all necessary fees and personal information requirements.
+It's also a good idea to contact the secretary of state office where you want to form your limited liability company.
+Here you’ll get information about all necessary fees and personal information requirements.

-Some state formation agencies will require personal information for all members of your limited liability company, while others may not need personal information.
+Some state formation agencies will require personal information for all members of your domestic or foreign LLC, while others may not need personal information.

 You also have to check how much the fees are in each state and any other requirements before you fill out their forms.

-You should always review your filing documents before submitting them so that you have a good idea of what personal information the state will need.
+You should always review your filing documents before submitting them to have a good idea of what personal information the state will need.

 Domestic LLC vs. Foreign LLC